stujo/golp/README.md

 #Overview

-Golp! allows the user to search for geographically close resources contained in the locu API and Favorite them
+Golp! allows the user to search for geographically close resources and Favorite them

-Each favorite belongs to one use and contains a reference to the Locu resource as well as an optional description and an optional photograph
+Each favorite belongs to one user, has a location (lat,lng) and address, as well as an optional description, an optional photograph and an optional relationship to the Locu API

 Users' favorites are displayed on their profile pages along with a thumbnail of the image

+Resources may optionally be related to items in the Locu API

 Additional functionality may be spec'd and developed by team members!